-Diastasis Rectus Abdominis, also known as abdominal muscle separation or ‘mummy tummy’, requires specialised rehabilitation by appropriately trained professionals.
+Diastasis Rectus Abdominis, also known as abdominal muscle separation or ‘mummy tummy’, is a condition that should not be feared and generally responds well to specialised rehabilitation by appropriately trained professionals.

 Our Advanced Physiotherapist specialises in the treatment of Diastasis and also provides training for other health professionals.
 She has blogged and interviewed internationally with key experts in the field of Diastasis and is currently undertaking 2 different research projects on the topic.

 Diastasis is not only a cosmetic issue.
-It can have functional implications for the abdominal wall and may increase the risk of pelvic floor dysfunction.
-It is important to get professional guidance as soon as you realise you may have Diastasis.
-Rehabilitation between pregnancies can prevent the progression of symptoms.
+It can have functional implications for the abdominal wall and it is also understood to impact negatively on body image and self-confidence.
+We need much more research to understand Diastasis better, however it may increase the risk of developing pelvic floor dysfunction.
+It is important to get professional guidance as soon as you realise you may have non-resolving or dysfunctional Diastasis.
+Rehabilitation between pregnancies is also recommended in order to prevent the progression of symptoms.
+Gráinne created a patient handbook to help women increase their understanding of Diastasis, how to assess it and what to do about it.

-Gráinne has developed a treatment proforma to help guide clients and clinicians about important points to consider in order to successfully manage Diastasis Rectus Abdominis.
+Gráinne also developed a treatment proforma to help guide clients and clinicians about important points to consider in order to successfully manage Diastasis Rectus Abdominis.
 It is not just about the gap!!
+You can find out more about this proforma in a free downloadable blog or via a pay to view 1.5 hour webinar Gráinne delivered.

 She has led a National campaign on Diastasis Recti in partnership with UK pelvic health campaign group Pelvic Roar.